connormcgarr/AES_Encrypted_Client_Server/README.md

 C socket programming client/server model that implements pattern matching to check for strings in a hard coded file on the server side via AES encrypted communications.
 MISRA compliant.
-Design, documentation, and misuse case findings can be found in the Design, Documentation, and Misuse Case folder.
+Design, documentation, misuse case, and compliance findings can be found in the Design, Documentation, Misuse Case, and Compliance folder.
 YOU WILL NEED ALL APPLICABLE OPENSSL LIBRARIES.

 HOW TO USE: